Peshtigo, Wisconsin, US

 The traditional line on Five Foot is down a twisting chute, fairly well over to river left.
 Currents carom off a rock wall on shore, twisting back toward the main flow (center river) and tripping through a couple of holes.
 A straightforward line right down center river is possible, as the river mostly just slides down rock.
 Between those two lines the drop is more vertical, but it lands on fairly shallow rock.

-The final named drop is S-Curve.
-Flow is wraps hard to the left, across a submerged ledge, and through a good hole.
+The final significant drop, S-Curve, lies in the left channel around an island.
+Flow wraps hard to the left, across a submerged ledge, and into a moderate-sized hole.
 Old-school boaters delighted in doing 'enders' here to their hearts content.
-It is possible to loop and cartwheel in this hole as well.
+With modern playboats, it is possible to loop and cartwheel in this hole.
 At low water the rock that creates the hole become more exposed and harder to surf, but there is a jetstream of concentrated water about two feet wide below the rock.
 It is deep here and a textbook spot to squirt.
-Every level on this river uncovers hidden jems.
+As with so many rivers and rapids, every level can reveal different diversions and entertainment.